-The history of the United States Society on Dams (USSD) was suggested by Keith Ferguson, President of USSD, for the Annual Meeting and Conference scheduled for April 13-17, 2015, in Louisville, Kentucky.
+The history of the United States Society on Dams (USSD) was suggested by Keith Ferguson, then-President of USSD, for the Annual Meeting and Conference scheduled for April 13-17, 2015, in Louisville, Kentucky.
 The history of USSD and its predecessor organizations is not well documented and the author decided to focus on the “early history” of USSD’s predecessor organizations: the United States Committee on Large Dams (USCOLD), the United States Committee of the International Commission on Large Dams (ICOLD), the American National Committee, and the United States Delegation to ICOLD.

 Due to the lack of definitive information on the early organizations, this early history takes the approach of identifying the participants from the United States who contributed to the early ICOLD congresses and the nature of their positions within ICOLD, adding organizational information where possible, and the titles of their reports/papers that were included in the ICOLD Congress Transactions.
 This early history focuses on the first six ICOLD Congresses (1933, 1936, 1948, 1951, 1955, and 1958), the information contained in their Transactions, and the U.S. dams constructed before and during those periods.